 SONG.
 'Money, Money, Money, ABBA - https://www.youtube.com/watch?v=ETxmCCsMoD0

 Can members think of any slang names for money?

 FILTHY LUCRE, DOUGH, DOSH, READIES, SPONDULICKS, WONGA, LOOT, LOLLY

 We continued with asking the following questions ...

-1. What bird was on a 'Farthing' (a quarter of a penny)?
+1. What bird was on a 'Farthing' (a quarter of an old penny)?

 2. Which character featured on the front of the old 'Penny'?